Bycarkos/ODE-ViT/README.md

+# Training and Inference

+## TODO:
-# Training and Inference (Future Release of HuggingFace ODE-ViT Layer)
+  * Future Release of HuggingFace ODE-ViT Layer
+  * Future Release of Huggingface Demo

 ## Configuration Files
-The configuration files are based on hydra
+* The configuration files are based on hydra 🐉

+**Click on the image to go to the documentation** 📚

 <a href="https://hydra.cc/docs/intro/">
   <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSPkr8HAexNN5J_x9SeVtVz3xyyDTEk3RBJJQ&s" alt="Hydra Docs" width="100"/>